Welcome to the Senior Section of Minchinhampton Old Course

 We have an extensive and varied diary of events throughout the year, although paramount to all our social golf is a spirit of enjoyment and encouragement to each other in the way we play.
 Regular events during the year include a Seniors Open and Am/Am - both highly regarded and always heavily subscribed - Charity days, various Away days and fixtures with our Ladies Section.
 The year is topped off with a Christmas lunch and auction for charity.
 On Tuesday mornings the Seniors play a "friendly" roll-up Stableford.
 New members are always warmly welcomed - those wishing to play simply turn up from 8am and play in a three or four-ball with whoever is there.
 Prizes are allocated in the bar when the last players finish their round.

 Thursday morning is our competition day.
 We play handicap qualifying Medal and Stableford rounds roughly fortnightly, and formats such as Texas scrambles, Greensomes, Bowmaker, Medford and Bogey competitions on the other Thursdays.
-We sign up to competitions online (a very simple process), and are randomly drawn to play with others across the handicap divisions and this proves a very good way of mixing up all our players and meeting other people - particularly helpful for new members. .
+We sign up to competitions online (a very simple process and help is always available).
+These are then randomly drawn to play with others across the handicap divisions and this proves a very good way of mixing up all our players and meeting other people - particularly helpful for new members.

 We have an active and experienced Seniors Committee who seek to ensure that all runs smoothly and would encourage anyone over the age of 55 to join our Seniors Section - you can do so easily by talking to anyone in the Golf shop/Office.